Stamford Hill area action plan

 Why we need a Stamford Hill plan

 The Stamford Hill plan aims to help address these challenges and manage change in line with the needs of local people.
-It will set out how and where new homes can be provided, alongside planning guidance to help improve community facilities, shopping centres and public realm.
+It will outline how and where to provide new homes.
+It will also give planning guidance.
+The guidance will help improve community facilities, shopping centers, and public spaces.
+This will include identifying specific sites where larger new developments may be possible.
+It will also include guidance for smaller new developments and changes to existing buildings.

 Who we’re working with